We believe survivors of sexual assault, and those who care about them, deserve the best possible assistance for healing and empowerment.

 We are committed to making a difference by:

-- Providing emotional support and advocacy for those affected by sexual assault or abuse
+- Providing emotional support and advocacy for those affected by sexual assault or abuse through a team of specially trained individuals who can offer support, answer questions and provide need.

 - Raising awareness of sexual assault